We are offering in-person field trips

 Can we eat lunch at FAM?

-Please contact Susan Yost Filgate, Education Director, at (559) 441 4221 x101 or email email@example.com.
+Please contact Susan Yost Filgate, Education Director, preferably by email to email@example.com

 BEFORE YOUR VISIT: